generator-control/genfieldf4/README.md

 repo for using a DiscoveryF4 for generator control.
-Initial clone from GliderWinchItems/drum.
+Initial clone from GliderWinchItems/drum, branch 'realfaux'.